Shambhala Mountain Center Staff and Volunteers helping with dining tent Set-Up, Spring 2019. Photo by Kristen Fledderjohn

 - The strength and flexibility to cope with the inevitable intensity of living and working in a small, dynamic community

-- Above all, a willingness to work with your mind and all that arises with cheerfulness, discipline and a sense of humor!
+Above all, we’re looking for a readiness to work with team members and guests – to respond to that which arises with cheerfulness and a sense of humor